Hannah Hunt Plant

 Hannah's sister Lydia Mount died in 1868.
 In the 1870 census, Hannah, 74, and Henrietta, 38, live together in Waterloo.
 Hannah is listed “Keeping house,” and her estate is valued at $2,700.

-Supporing this, Henrietta lives without her mother in an 1874 Seneca County directory.
+Supporting this dating, Henrietta lives without her mother in an 1874 Seneca County directory.
 Her home is listed as Elisha Street near Church in Waterloo (Evans and Crofoot 182).
 In another 1879 local directory, Henrietta’s address remains at the same location (Lamey 335).

 Henrietta passed away in 1883 at age 57.
-According to The Seneca County Courier, her funeral was held in the home of Enos Laney, Mary E. Vail’s second husband (“Waterloo News”).
+According to The Seneca County Courier, her funeral was held in Auburn at the home of Enos Laney, Mary E. Vail’s second husband (“Waterloo News”).
 The Seneca County News reports that Henrietta died “Thursday, March 1st, at the residence of Mr. James Gillilan, about two miles from the West Fayette station.”
 Henrietta “had been living there for several months, and died of heart disease, after an illness of about four weeks.”
 She “was the daughter of the late Henry U. Plant of this village who died nearly forty years ago.”
 Regarding her mother, “Mrs. Hannah Plant died about 9 years ago….being among the early settlers of this village.”
-Henrietta was a parishioner of St. Paul Church’s (“Waterloo Local”).
+Henrietta was a parishioner of St. Paul's Church (“Waterloo Local”).
 The Waterloo Observer relates that Henrietta died as a result of heart disease and “dropsy,” an antiquated term for edema or fluid retention in the limbs (“Town”).
 Like her mother, I could find no account of Henrietta’s burial location.
 It stands to reason that Hannah and Henrietta are interred near Henry’s headstone at the Quaker cemetery in Waterloo.
-Alternatively, they might be located at Maple Grove Cemetery in Waterloo with other Hunt family members.
+Alternatively, they might be at Maple Grove Cemetery in Waterloo with other Hunt family members.

-It is a remarkable fact of American history that Aaron Burr dropped by the home of Signer #26, two decades prior to her participation in the Seneca Falls Convention.
-Hannah Plant was likely acquainted with an ailing, disgraced Aaron Burr.
+It is a remarkable fact of American history that an elderly Aaron Burr dropped by the home of Signer #26, two decades prior to her participation in the Seneca Falls Convention.
+Hannah Plant was likely well acquainted with the ailing, disgraced third vice president of the United States.
 Notwithstanding a few tantalizing clues, the exact nature of Burr's legal interest with the Plant family is unclear.
-There was evidently some inheritance money that Burr was tasked with distributing to beneficiaries.
+There was evidently some inheritance money that Burr was responsible for transferring to living beneficiaries.
 That anyone would trust Aaron Burr as an estate lawyer defies common sense.

-The son and grandson of Princeton University presidents, Aaron Burr is buried in New Jersey.
-Hannah Plant rest in an unmarked grave in some unknown place.
+The son and grandson of College of New Jersey presidents, Aaron Burr lies buried at Princeton ("Aaron Burr").
+Hannah Hunt Plant rests in an unmarked grave in some unknown place.

 Works Cited